1eve1Up/pinion-demo-signaldesk/README.md

 ## Pinion (optional)

 This repo can carry a `pinion/` subtree for task tracking.
 See `pinion/AGENTS.md` and run `./bin/pinion` from inside `pinion/` for CLI help.

+## Pinion-Built

+This repo is built by Level Up's Pinion.